chrismachado/ai-nqueen-problem/README.md

  problem).

  ## Getting Started
 This code implements the aforementioned algorithms.
-To run
+To start, just run the main.py file.
+After run that, answer the questions.
+- Select the algorithm  you will use (1 - HC, 2 - SA).
+- Define initial state (1 - Y, Any - N).
+- Board size (4, 5, 8, etc).
+- Iteration number.

+If you chosen HC:
+- HC common or HC random

+If you chosen SA:
+- Maximum number of disturbances
+- Maximum number of success
+- Initial temperature

+The result will be on resource/newBoard.txt.